 Accredited Summer Study Abroad Programs in Florence, Italy

-Students can also decide to sign up for both summer sessions, A and B. The full summer program lasts a duration of 8 weeks and is worth a total of 6-12 credits.
+Alternatively, students can also decide to sign up for both summer sessions.
+The full summer program lasts for 8 weeks and is worth a total of 6-12 credits.
 Those who decide to enroll in a second course will receive a discount on their tuition.
-SRISA is an international school and students are graded using the American University model of evaluation.
+SRISA is an international school and students are graded using the American university model of evaluation.

 What courses are available in the summer study abroad program?